 Summary of Key AI Copyright & Trademark Legal Developments

-Businesses and brand owners should understand the following recent developments concerning AI IP rights:
+Businesses and brand owners may gain insight in understanding the following recent developments concerning AI IP rights:

 1. Perplexity AI’s Legal Challenges.
 In October 2024, Dow Jones and the New York Post filed a lawsuit against Perplexity AI, alleging copyright and trademark violations.
 The lawsuit claims that Perplexity fabricated and misattributed news content, leading to potential trademark dilution by confusing readers and harming publishers’ reputations. wired.com